 During his time at the Bell, Tester was part of a team of researchers who first developed the use of radio equipment to track wild animals in their natural environment.
 They used transmitters and receivers to monitor movements and activities of many kinds of animals in Minnesota: how far deer wandered in a day, how deep gophers burrowed into the ground and where fish swam at Cedar Creek.

-Tester, a former director of the Itasca Biological Station and Laboratories, began studying there as an undergraduate in 1949.
-He taught and conducted research at Itasca from 1957 until his retirement in 1998.
+Tester served as a leader at Itasca Biological Station and Laboratories and in the Itasca region.
+He taught and conducted research at the station from 1957 until 2017.
 His doctoral thesis examined prairies west of the park, where he studied the effects of burning, grazing and mowing as management tools.

 In 2006, when CBS initiated plans to renovate the Itasca campus, Tester led the effort to restore the director’s cabin, built in 1911 from local tamarack logs.
 It was the only log building that remained at the site.